-Get out and Play!
+Get Out and Play!
 Whatever activity you enjoy the most or want to learn — Knoxville is the place for outdoor fun!
 We're rich in parks, natural areas, blueways and greenways.
-There are rocks to climb, caves to explore and trails to wander.
-Something for families, individuals, kids and pets.
-Join a club or meetup group for outings and to learn new skills.
-Don't forget to check out our event calendar — there's always something happening!
+There are waters to paddle, rocks to climb, and trails to wander.
+Something for families, individuals, kids, and pets.

 Greenways provide cyclists an off-road riding opportunity whether on paved surfaces or on natural surfaces.
 Greenways often run along natural features like rivers, streams, ridgelines and hilltops.
 They connect and protect natural areas and enhance surrounding communities.
 Greenways often link neighborhoods to schools, parks, historical sites, as well as other communities.
 Knoxville currently boasts over 65 miles of greenway loops and trails.
 Knoxville's linear greenways connect with the greenways in the Town of Farragut and Blount County, adding additional miles of scenic travel.

 The mountain biker in East Tennessee can choose an off-road adventure on a wide variety of trails on a sundry of terrain.
 Whether you're a beginner or an experienced rider that wants to ride something easy or challenging, there's an off-road trail to fit your style.
 Knoxville has natural surface trails that are wide and relatively flat, to tight and twisty singletrack, to old dirt/gravel roadbeds, to grassy open fields.
 Whether under the canopy of the forest or riding across open fields, Knoxville offers a diverse system of trails with something for everyone.